oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

   - Leave the default "3600" seconds in Timeout in seconds
   - In the region, select "**US East (Ashburn)**"
   - Select the "Run local script" option
-  - Select the Web Server (Windows) instance in "Target instance in compartment" where you have placed the Web Server Domain Shutdown script
+  - Select the Web Server instance in "Target instance in compartment" where you have placed the Web Server Domain Shutdown script
-  - In the script parameters, add the location of theWeb Server Domain Shutdown script.
+  - In the script parameters, add the location of the Web Server Domain Shutdown script.
 Below is an example of Web Server Domain script, please write a shutdown shell script according to your setup and configurations.

     **#!/bin/bash**